erikeke/tab-insights-ai/README.md

 ## 📝 License

-This project was built for Google Chrome Built-in AI Challenge 2025 .
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-**Made with ❤️ during Google Chrome Built-in AI Challenge 2025 **
+**Made with ❤️ during Google Chrome Built-in AI Challenge 2025**